Sleep-Soul-29/Sleep-Soul-29/README.md

 - 👋 Hi, I’m @Sleep-Soul-29
-- 👀 I’m interested in Data Science Analysis and Visualization.
+- 👀 I’m interested in Data Science and Machine Learning.
-- 🌱 I’m currently learning Data Science Visualization.
+- 🌱 I’m currently learning something cool!.
-- 💞️ I’m looking to collaborate on Parkinson's Disease Detection.
+- 💞️ I’m looking to collaborate on Covid-19 Data Visualisation.
 - 📫 How to reach me ...
+- Instagram ID: @_yadavpooja_29

 <!---
 Sleep-Soul-29/Sleep-Soul-29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.